12 Best Automated Phishing Simulation Tools [2026 Guide]

 Best For: Content variety and compliance heavy industries.

-As the market share leader, KnowBe4 offers the deepest library of training content in the industry.
-Their evolved HRM+ platform attempts to bridge the gap between their legacy training modules and modern behavioural data.
+As the market share leader, KnowBe4 offers the deepest training content library in the industry.
+Their HRM+ platform bridges the gap between legacy training modules and modern behavioral data.
+It’s thorough, if not always the most modern option.

 Why it works: